aleksandrakz/NaoTriviaCode/README.md

 The most important control functions in motions.py are react() and react_answer().
 This functions are very similar.
 They wait for user input to decide what Nao should say. react() takes an answer and an action and, unless the experimenter enters a different input, will perform the action and say the phrase on return.
 This is used for Nao to give an answer to a question. react_answer() is used after an answer has been tried and the participant tells Nao whetehr they were correct or incorrect.

+**ip.txt** contains no code.
+It contains the IP address at which Nao can be accessed in order to establish a connection.
+Nao's IP address can be found by pressing his chest button.

+*Nao Cheatsheet** also does not contain any code.
+It stores only a list of the codes for all of the possible responses in react() and react_answer().